ycas/ycas.github.io/ycas/content/Laser.md

     id="Motown" text1="Laser Motown"
     desc="In the late 1950s Berry Gordy Jr. formed a small Detroit-based record company called Motown Records.
 Their slogan was 'The Sound of Young America'.
 Over 40 years later, Laser Fantasy captures the spirit of the Motown sound from recordings by The Temptations, The Four Tops, Jackson 5 and Stevie Wonder." text2="46 minutes" text3="1995" text4="Family,Rock,Pop"
-    list="Reflections - Diana Ross &amp; The Supremes,Heard it Through the Grapevine - Marvin Gaye,I Can't Help Myself - The Four Tops,Where Did Our Love Go? - Diana Ross &amp; The Supremes,You Really Got a Hold on Me - Smokey Robinson & The Miracles,Shotgun - Jr. Walker and The All-Stars,Papa Was a Rolling Stone - The Temptations,Take Me to the River - Al Green,Superstition - Stevie Wonder (new version),Brick House - The Commodores,Psychedelic Shack - The Temptations,ABC - Jackson 5,I Got You - James Brown" >}}
+    list="Reflections - Diana Ross & The Supremes,Heard it Through the Grapevine - Marvin Gaye,I Can't Help Myself - The Four Tops,Where Did Our Love Go? - Diana Ross & The Supremes,You Really Got a Hold on Me - Smokey Robinson & The Miracles,Shotgun - Jr. Walker and The All-Stars,Papa Was a Rolling Stone - The Temptations,Take Me to the River - Al Green,Superstition - Stevie Wonder (new version),Brick House - The Commodores,Psychedelic Shack - The Temptations,ABC - Jackson 5,I Got You - James Brown" >}}
     <p style="text-align:right;"><a href="#top">Back to Top</a> </p>
 </div>